gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 2. When RStudio opens, you will see four panels in the window.

-3. Open the file "17-codebook.Rmd file"and it will open in the script window.
+3. Open the file "17-codebook.Rmd", it will open in the script window in the upper left.
 This file contains all the R code that we will be running in the lessons.

 ![RStudio interface](img/Rstudio_interface.png)